 - Selection and Mutations lack creativity, therefore cannot explain body designs

-- We do not observe “divergence of character” but ‘limited variations around a mean’
+- We do not observe “divergence of character” but ‘limited variations around a mean’ (regression to the mean)

 - Extinct organism were not flawed and their features were not “selected away”